ylobankov/tarantool-actions/update-submodule/README.md

-# GitHub Action: Creates Pull Request when Submodules are Updated
+# GitHub Action: Create Pull Request for Submodule Update

-This action updates a submodule of the parent repository in a feature branch and opens a pull request against the main branch.
+This action updates a submodule of the target repository in a feature branch and opens a pull request against the main branch to commit changes.

-If there is an open PR already, the action will just update and force-push the branch.
+If there is an open PR already, the action will just update and force-push the feature branch.

-## Variables
+## Parameters

-- `parent_repository` — full name of the repository which has the submodule: `<owner>/<repo>`.
-- `owner` — owner of the parent repository.
-- `checkout_branch` — the base branch in the parent repository.
-- `parent_branch_for_update` — base name for new branches, opened from the base branch in the parent repository.
-- `pr_against_branch` is the branch to open PR against; usually the same as `CHECKOUT_BRANCH`.
-- `pull_request_text` is used as the commit message, PR title, and PR body.
-- `github_token` — GitHub token of a user with `write` permissions in the target (parent) repository.
+- `github_token` — GitHub token of a user with `write` permissions in the target repository.
 Provide this token as an action secret.
+- `target_repository` — the full name of the target repository:
+  `<owner>/<repo>`.
+- `checkout_branch` — the branch to checkout.
+- `feature_branch` — the feature branch.
+- `pr_against_branch` - the branch to open PR against; usually the same as `CHECKOUT_BRANCH`.
+- `pr_title` - used as the PR title and PR body.
+- `commit_user_name` - the user name for the commit.
+- `commit_user_email` - the user email for the commit.
+- `commit_message` - the message for the commit.

 Example workflow: